 Buying miles & points strategically can represent a great value, especially for first & business class travel.
-The Avianca LifeMiles program has just launched its latest offer on purchased miles, and there’s an exclusive value proposition for OMAAT readers who register.
-Let’s go over all the details.
+For some time now, the Avianca LifeMiles program has been offering a promotion on purchased miles, and there’s an exclusive value proposition for OMAAT readers who register.

 Promotion on purchased LifeMiles

 Through Tuesday, May 30, 2023, the Avianca LifeMiles program is offering a bonus on purchased miles.
 While the publicly available promotion offers up to a 145% bonus, OMAAT readers who register can take advantage of a bonus of up to 165%, tiered as follows:

 - Buy 1,000-20,000 miles, get a 145% bonus

 - Buy 21,000-50,000 miles, get a 155% bonus